WaveringAna/equihash-solomining/README.md

 Configure
 -------------
-Go to config.json and change it to your setup
+Go to config.json and change it to your setup.
+Official documentation is here: [https://zdeveloper.org/equihash-solomining](https://zdeveloper.org/equihash-solomining)

 Run
 ------------